We must make housing an integral part of people's lifetime financial plans and encourage the saving habit, says TISA's Adrian Boulding.

-It should therefore not come as a surprise that the average age of the first-time buyer has increased from 24 years old in 1970, to 28 in 2000 and 37 in 2013.
+It should therefore not come as a surprise that the average age of a first-time buyer has increased from 24 in 1970, to 28 in 2000 and 37 in 2013.

 The result is a double whammy of the burden of paying rent plus saving for a large house deposit, impacting on a household's ability to save for other events including retirement, while the declining levels of home ownership with each generation mean the ability to make a home work as an income in retirement is diminishing.

 Set against this, it has been estimated that the average pension pot size in the UK is £28,000, approximately £202,000 below what would be needed to retire on two-thirds average pre-retirement income.

 We predict that unless retirement income provision improves, we will reach a tipping point in 2035 when a generation retires less well off than the previous one - a situation not seen since the establishment of the welfare state almost 100 years ago.

 Even those who own their own homes face a dilemma if they want to release equity to create an income in retirement.
 We estimate that almost a quarter of people would consider this option, but only 2 per cent of retirees currently use equity release.